JackLumers/Action-Runner-Sample/README.md

 # Endless-Runner-Sample
-"Runner" sample that I made as a test task project for my employment opportunity.
+Action runner sample that I made as a test task project for my employment opportunity.

 Done in 2 days using parts of code from my other sample projects.
-Some refactoring is needed, but it would require exceeding time constraints.
+Really need refactoring, but it would require exceeding test task time constraints.

 # Features
 * Android support;
-* Player and world repositioning, so no problems with large position values and floating point precision.
 * Object pooling;
 * Basic random chunks generation;
 * Basic Scriptable Object architecture (partly, because of time constraints);

+# Possible improvements
+* Animations, fancy models;
+* Player and world repositioning, so no problems with large position values and floating point precision on long runs.

 # Used assets
 * [Cinemachine](https://docs.unity3d.com/Packages/com.unity.cinemachine@2.3/manual/index.html) - Simple and flexible camera control;